jameswilson/jameswilson.github.io/archive.md

 title: Blog archive
 ---

-Posts sorted in reverse chronological order.
+This list of blog posts is sorted in reverse chronological order, with the most recent articles appearing first.

 <ol>
 {% for post in site.posts %}